Homecoming (Buffy the Vampire Slayer): Cultural references

 Cordelia tries to win the nerd vote for Homecoming Queen by saying, "Are you kidding?
 I've been doing the Vulcan death grip since I was 4," a reference to Star Trek.

 Oz tells Buffy, "As Willow goes, so goes my nation."
 This refers to the political adage "As Maine goes, so goes the nation," meaning that Maine voters acted as a bellwether for presidential elections.
 General Motors also took the phrase for their ad campaign "As General Motors goes, so goes the nation."

+In this episode, Buffy deliberately, if indirectly, kills "ordinary" human beings for the first time, when she manipulates the Gruenstahler brothers into shooting each other.

 Continuity

 Arc significance

 Vox writes, "Homecoming introduces Xander and Willow's inevitable, ill-advised romantic dalliance, which reverberates throughout the season.
 It also, by dint of neither Buffy nor Cordelia winning the crown, underlines that Cordelia — a key player in Buffy as well as, eventually, Angel — is just as much a misfit as the rest of the Scooby gang, try as she might to deny it."

 Myles McNutt writes that "we saw in 'Becoming' that Xander loves Willow as a friend enough that it could some day evolve into something more, so my issue is more the speed than the very fact of the matter.
 However...
 It’s a great way for the show to prepare us for the fact that their connection isn't 'going away,' and to use a device which has much larger functions for the purpose of ongoing character development is just some really smart long-form storytelling.

 Mayor Richard Wilkins, Season 3's Big Bad, first appears.
-His assistant, Allan Finch, will be killed by Faith in episode "Consequences."
+His assistant, Allan Finch, will be killed by Faith in episode "Bad Girls."